kshitij1235/PrivateChat/README.md

 2)It actually Used 2% less memeory and very less cpu ushage
 ## Additions

-- Status bar is not dynamic express left or entered members
+- Status bar is now dynamic express left or entered members
 - Huge optimizations are made to the software so aa lot of things are reworked